swamguru/docs/RabbitMQ-HA.md

 #Creating High Available RabbitMQs with HA Proxy

-High avaiable queues is achieved through Clustering.
+High available queues is achieved through Clustering.

 >Clustering connects multiple nodes, to form a single logical broker.
 Virtual hosts, exchanges, users and permissions are mirrored across all nodes in a cluster.
 A client connecting to any node can see all the queues in a cluster.